Crime prevention through environmental design: Effectiveness and criticism

 CPTED strategies are most successful when they inconvenience the end user the least and when the CPTED design process relies upon the combined efforts of environmental designers, land managers, community activists, and law enforcement professionals.
 These strategies cannot be fulfilled without the community's help, and they require the whole community in the location to make the environment safer.
-A meta-analysis of multiple-component CPTED initiatives in the United States has found that they have decreased robberies between 30% and 84% (Casteel and Peek-Asa, 2000).
+A meta-analysis of multiple-component CPTED initiatives in the United States has found that they have decreased robberies between 30% and 84%.

 In terms of effectiveness, a more accurate title for the strategy would be crime deterrence through environmental design.
 Research demonstrates that offenders might not always be prevented from committing some crimes by using CPTED.
 CPTED relies upon changes to the physical environment that will cause an offender to make certain behavioral decisions, and some of those decisions will include desisting from crime.
 Those changes deter rather than conclusively "prevent" behavior.